Epistemological Problems of Testimony

 My account requires a hearer always to take a critical stance to the speaker, to assess her for trustworthiness;…on my account, but not on the PR thesis, the hearer must always be monitoring the speaker critically.
 (1994, 154; 1995)

 However, if the critical monitoring required is only the “counterfactual sensitivity” that “if there were any signs of untrustworthiness, she would pick them up” (1995, 154; Weiner 2003), so that no special efforts are required of hearers, her differences with those who uphold the DR or a minimal anti-reductionist thesis seems to vanish (Goldberg and Henderson 2006).
-If, instead, special efforts are required by the hearer, and if our actual practice is in accord with the DR, it is doubtful whether her proposal satisfies the infeasibility of checking claim.
+If, instead, special efforts are required by the hearer, and if our actual practice is in accord with the DR, it is doubtful whether her proposal satisfies the claim that checking is infeasible.
 This difficulty applies as well to contextualist approaches like that of Jones (1999) or Kusch (2002).

 The role of prior plausibility or epistemic probability at the heart of a Humean view of testimony can be turned into a Bayesian justification of testimony (for Bayesian analyses of Hume’s argument in “On Miracles,” Owen 1987; Sobel 1987).
 Based on an analysis of Friedman’s (1987) for legal settings, Goldman (1999, 4.2–4.4) presents the following model: Given that a witness testifies to a fact X, what is the probability of X?
 The answer, given by Bayes’ Theorem, is that X’s probability is a function of the likelihood that the witness would so testify, if the fact X held, and the prior probability of that fact.
 If the likelihood of the testimony is greater given X than not, then testimony raises the probability of X compared to its original or prior probability.
 As is typical of Bayesian analyses, a key question is how individuals are to estimate the various likelihoods and to secure the prior probabilities (Friedman 1987; Goldman 1999).